SPF, DKIM, and DMARC for SendGrid: complete setup guide

 -

 Link-tracking subdomain.
-SendGrid's click-tracking CNAME (url####.yourdomain) is a separate CNAME — you'll see DMARC fails attributed to it if you forget.
+SendGrid's click-tracking CNAME (url####.yourdomain) is a separate CNAME.
+You'll see DMARC fails attributed to it if you forget.